Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your PC.

-3. Disable the Zoom on roll with Intellimouse option
+4. Disable the Zoom on roll with the IntelliMouse option

-- Click on Advanced, and on the right side, uncheck the Zoom on roll with IntelliMouse box.
+- Select Advanced from the navigation pane, and uncheck the Zoom on roll with IntelliMouse box.

 - Click on OK to save the changes.